hsherl/hsherl.github.io/content/seminars/_index.md

 layout: "single"
 ---

-I will teach seminars at Cambridge from the winter of 2023.
+I will teach seminars, previously called discussion groups, at Cambridge from the winter of 2023.
 Below is a list of the subjects I will teach, with links to their reading lists.

 ## Subjects